uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/developer/committer-onboarding.md

 Each organization should have an existing `uPortal Committers` Team for active committers.
 New committers should be added to these teams.

-In general, PRs should be reviewed, approved and merged by committers other than the author.
+In general, PRs should be reviewed, approved, and merged by committers other than the author.
 A single committer does not need to perform all of these steps.

 ## 3. Cutting uPortal-Related Project Releases